A Journey to Finding One’s Self Series: The Benefits of Decluttering Your Mind

 Declutter Your Expectations

 Expectations are different from goals.
-Expectations are often a set of standards or criteria that you use to evaluate the success or failure of something.
+Expectations are commonly a collection of benchmarks or measures that we employ to assess whether something has been successful or unsuccessful.
 They can be helpful if they’re reasonable, but we often set our expectations too high, leading to stress, anxiety and disappointment.

-To declutter your mind, it’s essential to stop setting unrealistic expectations for yourself.
-Your mind is a powerful tool that can help you achieve great things.
-However, it can also work against you when it tries to convince you that something should happen in a certain way or within a specific time frame.
+To declutter your mind, you must stop setting unrealistic expectations for yourself.
+Your mind possesses the potential to assist you in accomplishing great feats.
+But it can also hinder your progress by persuading you that events must unfold in a certain way or within a timeframe.

 When this happens, take time out of your day (or schedule) today and reflect on all the things that have happened this week because they weren’t what was expected!
-If we had no expectations, then nothing wouldn’t be anything disappointing us!
+If we had no expectations, nothing would disappoint us.

 Declutter Your Time